 - I have seen some breeders who change the entire water daily.
 If you are a professional breeder then you can do this.
 But if you cannot do this, then I have a shortcut for you.
 You can change only 50 % of the water twice a week.
 Adding frequent freshwater will help in the growth of guppy babies.

 - Also make sure you have a filter installed in your guppy fry tank as they need clean, fresh and filtered water for their growth.

 - Besides this, it’s really important to have an air pump in the guppies fry tank.
 Guppies’ babies need oxygen to survive.
 For this, you need an air pump that agitates the surface of the water so that your babies will get more oxygen through water oxygen exchange.

-- Furthermore, I have seen certain breeders keeping a low volume of water in guppy babies’ tank.
-The reason behind this is, due to the high volume of water guppies’ fry are unable to find food effectively and this, in the end, effects their growth.
+- Furthermore, I have seen certain breeders keeping a low volume of water in the guppy babies’ tank.
+The reason behind this is, due to the high volume of water guppies’ fry are unable to find food effectively and this, in the end, affects their growth.
 So for their proper and speedy growth, keep them in the tank with low water volume.

 - Lastly, it is advisable to keep the lights on for a good 16 hours.
 This will prevent any spinal deformities in babies.

 Guppies are very vibrant and vivid fish.
 They love to live with peace.
 They are the fishes that can be easily kept by beginners.
 But their babies need lots of care and attention.
 Initial 3 months of their life cycle are very crucial.
 I will recommend you to give them high-quality food full of nutrition and maintain proper tank conditions so that your guppy fry can reach their adulthood and you can enjoy their swims.